“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

 It might be cold to the kine, but the freshly dead fledgling does not feel the chill upon his skin.
 A table has already been set up in the middle of the room.

 “You can remove your clothing now.”

 She gestures toward the table.
 Metal, like the shelves, reminiscent of the sort of gurney found in a coroner’s office.
-Holes have been drilled into it to allow for easy cleanup; beneath Emmett’s feet the tile floor slopes gently toward a drain set in the middle.
+Holes have been drilled into it to allow for easy cleanup; beneath the fledgling’s feet the tile floor slopes gently toward a drain set in the middle.

-Emmett: He does so in efficient, experienced bursts, only somewhat belied by his relative inexperience in this passenger.
-He pulls stolen cloth from stolen flesh and then approaches the table.
+Support: He does so in efficient, experienced bursts.
+He removes his clothes and then approaches the table.
 The whole thing is very Six Million Dollar Man.